rogermolas/blogsite/content/policies/privacy/_index.md

     * The following information in History page is only visible to current user that owned the device.
 5. Social Network Integration
     * The current activity recorded, can be shared by the user on Social Media (e.g Facebook).
 This is not automatic it is up to you.
+6. Changes to this Privacy Policy
+    We may update this Privacy Policy in the future.
+We will update this page about material changes to this Privacy Policy.

-If you have any questions or comments, please contact on my email provided on About page.
+If you have any questions or comments, please contact me on my email provided in About page.
 Thank you for your support